 |Special Day||A message announcing office closure due to special day (such as a bank holiday)|

 |Main DTMF Menu Message||The main Call Steering menu announcement|

 |Sub-DTMF Menu Messages (multiple messages)||The submenu messages for the Call Steering as required|

 Distribution Flow Description

 - The system checks whether any agents corresponding to the target are logged in.
-If no agents are logged in, the flow will continue with step 8.
+If no agents are logged in, the flow continues with step 8.

 - If agents are logged in, the call is queued to the first target.

 - The system checks whether any agents are available.

 - If agents with the required target are available, the call is distributed to the available agent who is longest idle.

 - If no agent is available, music is played while the caller is in queue.

 - The priority is increased according to priority tuning parameters.